Back to Dashboard

 Inflation view

-Feb:"Underlying pulse is too strong"
+Feb:"The underlying pulse of inflation is too strong"

 Monthly CPI trajectory

-Feb:3.8% → 3.4% → 3.8%
+Feb:3.8% → 3.4% → 3.8% (Oct-Dec)

 Growth view